sulaysumaria/resume/README.md

 Libraries: Google Drive - Python\
 Devices: Raspberry Pi.\

+### CETY

+Command line utility

+cety - short for convert email to yopmail - is a utility that can be used to convert the email address to yopmail addresses.

+Languages - NodeJS
+Database - MongoDB
+IDE - VS Code

 ## Other Details

 ### Skills

-  - Can do work on C, C++, C#.Net, Java, Python.
+  - Write clean, human readable code.
-  - Can type A to Z within 5 seconds with typing speed of 60 wpm.
+  - Can type A to Z within 7 seconds with typing speed of 56 wpm.
-  - Can develop web pages using HTML, CSS, Javascript, php

-### Certificates

-  - Java from Spoken Tutorial
-  - Php and MySql from Spoken Tutorial
+  - Can quickly remember things (related to code base).

 ### Languages